The Norwegian Media Authority

 - After you have submitted the form, you will receive a reciept by email.
 The film is now registered.
 The registration will be published in the Film database.

-- The distributor is responsible for ensuring that the content of a registered cinema film does not contravene Norwegian law.
+- The distributor is responsible for ensuring that the content of a cinema film shown with an 18 year age limit does not contravene Norwegian law.

 Fee for age classification of cinema films